To Split or Not to Split: The Impact of Disparate Treatment in Classification: Numerical Experiments

-\paragraph{Implementation.} We obtain optimal split classifiers via training a logistic regression model with the \texttt{LIBLINEAR} solver \citep{fan2008liblinear} using samples from each group.
-Since an optimal group-blind classifier is a minimizer of $\min_{h\in\mathcal{H}}\max_{w\in [0,1]} w\hat{L}_0(h) + (1-w)\hat{L}_1(h)$, we solve this optimization approximately by considering its dual formula $\max_{w\in [0,1]} \min_{h\in\mathcal{H}} w\hat{L}_0(h) + (1-w)\hat{L}_1(h)$ and use 5-fold cross validation to tune the parameter $w$ therein.
-Note that reweighting samples is a common strategy for dealing with imbalanced datasets \citep[see e.g.,][]{akbani2004applying}.
+We obtain optimal split classifiers via training a logistic regression model with the \texttt{LIBLINEAR} solver \citep{fan2008liblinear}, fitting the model by drawing samples from each group.
+Since an optimal group-blind classifier is a minimizer of $\min_{h\in\mathcal{H}}\max_{w\in [0,1]} w L_0(h) + (1-w)L_1(h)$ where $L_s(h)$ is the loss of a classifier $h$ on group $s\in \{0,1\}$, we solve this optimization approximately by considering its dual formula $\max_{w\in [0,1]} \min_{h\in\mathcal{H}} w L_0(h) + (1-w) L_1(h)$ and use 5-fold cross validation to tune the parameter $w$ therein.
+Although this procedure of training group-blind classifier needs access to data points' sensitive attribute, it does not violate group-blindness \citep{lipton2018does} because the output classifier does not use the sensitive attribute as an input when deploying on new data.
+In addition to logistic regressions, we repeat this experiment by training decision tree classifiers with depth 7.
+The disagreement between optimal classifiers is calculated by applying the optimal split classifiers on each data point and computing the discrepancy.
+We estimate the total variation distance between unlabeled distributions by applying the procedures introduced in \citep{kanamori2011f} (see Appendix~\ref{append::real_data_TV} for more details).

-The upper and lower bounds for $\hat{\epsilon}_{\text{split}}$ (see Corollary~\ref{cor::samp_comp}) rely on the disagreement between optimal classifiers, the total variation distance between unlabeled distributions, the training loss of the optimal classifiers, and the complexity term.
-The disagreement can be calculated by applying the optimal split classifiers on each data point and computing the discrepancy.
-To compute the total variation distance $\TV(\hat{P}_{0}, \hat{P}_{1})$, we leverage its variational representation \citep{nguyen2010estimating}, which converts the total variation distance into a functional optimization problem:

-where $\{x_{s,i}\}_{i=1}^{n_s}$ are drawn i.i.d. from $P_{s}$ with $s\in \{0,1\}$.
-This variational representation of total variation distance is in line with other approaches for estimating divergence measure \citep[see e.g.,][]{belghazi2018mine,hsu2019obfuscation}.
-In our experiments, we use the set of functions representable by a neural network with output clipped to $[-0.5, 0.5]$ to approximate the set of functions $\|f\|_{\infty}\leq 0.5$.
-In particular, the function $f$ is a simple feed-forward neural network consists of three hidden layers with \texttt{ReLU} activation with $[30, 15, 7]$ neurons for each hidden layer, and a readout layer with $7$ neurons.
-We train for $1000$ epochs using \texttt{AdagradOptimizer} with learning rate $0.01$, and use $5$-fold cross-validation to avoid overfitting.
-Finally, we ignore the $\lambda$ and the $\log(6n_s)$ terms in the lower bound of $\hat{\epsilon}_{\text{split}}$ (see \eqref{eq::lb_em_ben_split}) as suggested by Ben-David~\etal \citep{ben2010theory}.

 \paragraph{Result.}